LucasXavierChurchman/KOBE-Bot/README.md

 For the broadcast images, I downloaded videos from [3ball.io](https://3ball.io/plays) where you can filter highlights by play type, home team, period, etc. Once downloaded I wrote a function that uses OpenCV to separate the video frame by frame and save them to a temporary directory.
 For the images that would actually be used for training, I decided to use frames that were as similar as possible to the Google images despite the very different camera perspective; when the player was in the shooting or dunking motion.
 To this end I found the frame when the player started their jumping/shooting motion and copied the next 1 second worth of frames (30 or 60 depending on the clip's framerate) into the training image directory.

-Further more, due to the scope of this project and several inconsistencies in camera angles and sponsor logos between arenas only plays on the right side of the court at the Pepsi Center were trained on and validated with.
+Furthermore, due to the scope of this project and several inconsistencies in camera angles and sponsor logos between arenas only plays on the right side of the court at the Pepsi Center were trained on and validated with.
 However, testing on images from other arenas is showing promising results.

 All images were resized to a 240x240 resolution during exploration, modeling, and prediction.